 Place rack in pressure canner and ad specified amount of water.
 Place jars on rack.
 Allow pressure canner to vent for 10 minutes.
 Use 5 pounds of pressure and process both pint and quart sized jars for 8 minutes (if above 1,000 feet use 10 pounds).

 It's normal for the rhubarb to float to the top of the jar.
 Don't worry.
 Looking for some recipes using canned rhubarb?
-Use in place of fresh for rhubarb pies, desserts, cakes, muffins, or just plain old eating.
+Make a delicious rhubarb dump cake or use it in place of fresh for rhubarb pies, desserts, cakes, muffins, or just plain old eating.

 More Articles on Home Food Preservation